weaviate/weaviate-io/developers/contributor-guide/current/weaviate-contributors-guide/index.md

 ## Why to contribute?

-A project like Weaviate is excellent opportunity to gain experience with Vector Search Engines, Docker, Kubernetes, GraphQL, REST and various other language clients.
+Weaviate is excellent opportunity to gain experience with vector search engines, Docker, Kubernetes, GraphQL, REST and various other language clients.
 You will work on the forefront of search, ML/AI and cloud-native technologies, but most of all, you be part of an amazing open source project.
 You will also get amazing networking opportunities with experienced and like-minded software engineers.

 ## Ways of contributing

 There are numerous exciting ways to contribute to Weaviate.
-The list below illustrates how contributions are acknowledged in the project:
+These are the different types of contributions acknowledged in the project:

 * [Suggesting Enhancements](./suggesting-enhancements.html)
 * [Reporting Bugs](./reporting-bugs.html)